 - Young and sexually active people having unprotected sex with multiple partners.

-Sometimes people get lucky and may be in any of these risk groups but will not get infected.
-However, staying safe and getting tested regularly are important.
+Sometimes people get lucky and maybe in any of these risk groups but will not get infected.
+However, staying safe and getting tested regularly is important.
 Once you take all the necessary precautions to prevent the infection, you can mitigate the risks of transmitting the disease to others.
-Consult a medical professional or get a home self-test for gonorrhea to test yourself.
+Consult a medical professional or get a home test for gonorrhea to test yourself.